Yazwh0/BitMagic.Documentation/Emulator/WifiCard.md

 This currently ships only in the develop release.
 Turn on `bitMagic.debugger.developRelease` in [Settings](/settings#debugger) to get it.

+The wifi card is not enabled by default, so it needs to be turned on separately.
+Set `"wifi": true` in your [project file](/debugger/projectfile) to enable it; without it the UART is never initialised, so reads and writes to `$9fe0` to `$9fe7` hit uninitialised state instead of a working UART.

 ![RomTerm running over the WiFi card](/Images/RomTerm.gif)

 ## What it is